SwiftUIs/lyraios/README.md

 # LYRAIOS

-## Technical Foundation & Project Positioning
+## Overview & Technical Foundation

 LYRAIOS is built on the open-source AI Agent foundation library agno.
 Like modern software development that doesn't reinvent the wheel, we choose to build on excellent open-source projects for continuous innovation.
 Agno serves as a lightweight Agent construction toolkit (similar to LangChain and AutoGPT), providing reliable infrastructure support for developers.